wormhole-foundation/hello-wormhole/beyond-hello-wormhole.md

 ## Feature: Receive Refunds

 Often, you cannot predict exactly how much gas your contract will use.
-To avoid the chance of a ‘Receiver Failure’ (which occurs when your contract reverts - because, for example, it runs out of gas), you should request a reasonable upper bound for how much gas your contract will use.
+To avoid the chance of a 'Receiver Failure' (which occurs when your contract reverts - because, for example, it runs out of gas), you should request a reasonable upper bound for how much gas your contract will use.

 However, this means if, e.g. we expect HelloWormhole to take somewhere (uniformly random) between 10000 and 50000 units of gas, we are losing on expectation the cost of 20000 units of gas if we request 50000 units of gas for every request!

-Fortunately, the IWormholeRelayer interface [allows you to receive refunds](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeRelayer.sol#L89) for any gas you do not end up using in your target contract!
+Fortunately, the `IWormholeRelayer` interface [allows you to receive refunds](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeRelayer.sol#L89) for any gas you do not end up using in your target contract!

 ```solidity